Anna and Elizabeth

 Anna and Elizabeth (Anna und Elisabeth) is a 1933 German drama film directed by Frank Wisbar and starring Dorothea Wieck, Hertha Thiele and Mathias Wieman.
-The film reunited Wieck and Thiele who had starred in Mädchen in Uniform together two years earlier.
+The film reunited Wieck and Thiele who had starred in Mädchen in Uniform together two years earlier, "in yet another tragic story with a lesbian subtext."

 The film's sets were designed by Heinrich Beisenherz and Fritz Maurischat.

 Synopsis

-Elisabeth, a wealthy young aristocratic woman who uses a wheelchair, hears of Anna a young peasant girl who is apparently able to work miracles.
-She brings the reluctant village girl to live with her, and appears to have been cured simply through her sheer belief in Anna's powers.
+Elisabeth, a wealthy young aristocratic woman who uses a wheelchair, hears of Anna, a young peasant girl who is apparently able to work miracles, believed to be through supernatural powers.
+She brings the reluctant village girl to live with her, and appears to have been cured simply through her sheer belief in Anna's powers, but it is Elisabeth's own will that makes her walk, but so firm is her belief in Anna, she desires her constant companionship.

 However, an attempt to demonstrate Anna's skills to the public fails, and in her despair Elisabeth throws herself off a cliff while Anna returns to her simple village life.